ray-project/ray/doc/source/ray-core/patterns/actor-sync.rst

-Pattern: Using actors to synchronize multiple tasks or actors
+Pattern: Using an actor to synchronize other tasks and actors
 =============================================================

 When you have multiple tasks that need to wait on some condition or otherwise